 I started keeping books in the car—not to read in traffic, but to have quick references for the world around me.
 Behind my driver's seat you will find a Florida Wildflower ID book (Taylor), a bird book (Sibley), and since October of 2015, the book "Trees: North and Central Florida," by Koeser, Hasing, Friedman, and Irving.
 We have needed a good Florida tree ID book that covers native and non-native species for a long time.
 This purse-sized field guide will help you identify trees in your neighborhood, parks, and natural areas.
 More

-The Manatee County Master Gardeners' Educational Gardens and Greenhouse is the fruition of years of plant sales and other fundraising activity.
+The Manatee County Master Gardener volunteers' Educational Gardens and Greenhouse is the fruition of years of plant sales and other fundraising activity.
 These gardens were created with the purpose of teaching residents about Florida-friendly gardening principles and providing them with tactile examples of those conceptual principles.
 There are gardens that feature vegetables, butterflies, and wetlands, a state-of-the art greenhouse, orchard, goldfish pond, sensory garden, and a large garden sundial.
 There's also a children's garden, complete with a kids' maze and teaching area.
 More